compucorp/uk.co.compucorp.civicrm.giftaid/docs/api.md

    - If missing/false (default), only calculate amounts (and eligibility) for contributions that do not have eligibility known.
    - If true, recalculate Gift Aid amounts (but not eligibility) for contributions that have the eligible flag set.

+### Recalculate Contribution Amounts
+GiftAid.recalculatecontributionamounts - API to recalculate gift aid amounts for contributions.

+This is also done by updateeligiblecontributions but there are two main differences:
+1. The eligibility status is not changed.
+2. If you specify a batch name as parameter the amounts will be recalculated for all contributions with that batch name.

+- `batch_name` (string): The batch name (note that you see the label in the UI but you need the name which you can find from the `gift_aid_batch_name` option group).

 ### Update Declarations
 GiftAid.updatedeclarations - API to update existing declarations that may be invalid (eg. were imported, missing address etc.).